Net Worth

 Introduction

-Sale Johnson was an American professional model and socialite with an estimated net worth of $100 Million.
+Sale Johnson was an American professional actress, model, and socialite with an estimated net worth of $100 Million.

 Johnson was born into a wealthy family before starting her career path and ultimately earned a comfortable income as a model.
 However, she made most of her money after divorcing her husband and receiving a $100 million settlement.